During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Akureyri

-Iceland’s largest town outside of the Reykjavik area is dubbed the ‘capital of the North’ and is home to a modest 14,000 residents.
+Akureyri is the largest town outside of the Reykjavik.
+For this reason it is dubbed the ‘capital of the North’ despite being home to a modest 14,000 residents.
 On the edge of a fjord, Akureyri has a handful of decent restaurants, cafés, shops and museums.
 Akureyri is also North Iceland’s tourist hub, with the best selection of hotels and tour companies offering day tours and adventure trips of the surrounding area.

-The city’s most striking landmark (like Reykjavik) is its cathedral which sits on top a set of steep steps, from where you can enjoy great views across the colourful town and fjord.
+The city’s most striking landmark (like Reykjavik) is its cathedral.
+You can see it from almost everywhere as sits on top a set of steep steps.
+Head up to enjoy great views across the colourful town and fjord.

 Read more → 20 Awesome Things To Do in North Iceland